manips-sai-org/OpenSai/tutorials/docs/2_robot_arm.md

 `Always assume something unexpected can happen`, and be happily surprised if everything goes as planned.
 When trying the robot driver, launching the controller, and sending new inputs to the controller for the first time, always pay attention and be ready to stop the robot with the E-Stop at any time.

-When using SAI with the real hardware, there are 4 main points to keep in mind:
+When using OpenSai with the real hardware, there are 4 main points to keep in mind:
 - Do not use a configuration file that enables a simulation for the controlled robots when using real hardware.
 Otherwise the simulated sensor data will interfere with the real robot sensor data.
 You have 2 options:
 	- Remove the `<simvizConfiguration>` form the config file
 	- Set the `<simvizConfiguration>` to vizOnly mode by adding the attribute `mode="vizOnly"` to the `<simvizConfiguration>` tag (only the visualizer will be enabled, no simulation, and the rendered robot will follow the real sensor data).
 - The robots often perform gravity compensation on their own.
-This is why SAI controllers don't perform gravity compensation by default, but you can change that by adding the attribute `gravityCompensation="true"` in each `<controller>` tag.
+This is why OpenSai controllers don't perform gravity compensation by default, but you can change that by adding the attribute `gravityCompensation="true"` in each `<controller>` tag.
 - The urdf models often provide incorrect mass and inertia information, and the robot drivers/API may provide the mass matrix.
-This is why SAI controllers read the mass matrix published by the robot driver or simulation by default.
+This is why OpenSai controllers read the mass matrix published by the robot driver or simulation by default.
 If you want to change that and use the mass matrix computed using the urdf model, you can change that by adding the attribute `getMassMatrixFromRedis="false"` in the `<robotControlConfiguration>` tag.
 - Make sure the redis keys are the same between the robot driver and sai controller, otherwise the communication between the two won't work.

-We recommend using the [Sai Franka Redis Driver](https://github.com/manips-sai/FrankaPanda) for use with SAI.
+We recommend using the [Sai Franka Redis Driver](https://github.com/manips-sai/FrankaPanda) for use with OpenSai.

 After installing the driver and once you are able to run it and put the robot in float mode, you can almost control the robot using the config file you made in this tutorial.
 Follow those steps:
 1. Remove the simvizConfiguration from the config file, or set it to vizOnly mode as explained before.
 2. Make sure the robot name in the `<controllerConfiguration>` tag is the same as the robot name in the driver config file
 3. Launch the driver
-4. Launch the controller from the SAI repository
+4. Launch the controller from the OpenSai repository
 ```
 sh scripts/tutorial_launch.sh 2
 ```